-Time for a re-post of my Christmas Eve reads entry from last year…
+Time for my annual Christmas Eve reads post…

 Christmas is filled with traditions.
 You know this even if you don’t celebrate the holiday.
 Here in the U.S. you can’t avoid the craziness of the nationwide offering to Mammon that is Black Friday and the entire shopping season during the run up to Christmas Day.
 The stores are filled with holiday items for sale the moment Halloween is over.
 And then there’s the Christmas music, because there’s always at least one person you know who wants to listen to nothing but Christmas music all day, every day, from

 Thanksgiving Halloween until Christmas day.
 There’s always one.
 If you do celebrate Christmas then add to that Christmas Eve services, family gatherings, Christmas dinner, office parties, gift exchanges, leaving cookies and milk for Santa, and opening gifts on Christmas morning.
 Traditions.